Inclusive Curriculum and Assessment

 Guiding Questions:

-What kinds of data do we use for curricular and instructional planning beyond external test data (e.g. district assessments, benchmarks, state test results, etc.)?
-Do non-academic data (e.g. attendance, discipline, social-emotional information) help to inform our curricular planning?
-Do we engage in discussion and collaboration with teachers around various data sources to inform curricular planning?
+What kinds of data do we use for curricular and instructional planning beyond external assessment data?
+Do non-academic data help to inform our curricular planning?
+Do we discuss with teachers various data sources to collaborate on curricular planning?

 Exploring

-Our curricular planning is informed only by external assessment data.
+Our curricular planning is informed primarily by external data (e.g., state tests, district assessments, benchmarks, etc.).

 Growing

-Our curricular planning is informed mostly by external assessment data and sometimes by non-academic data.
+Our curricular planning is informed mostly by external assessment data and sometimes by teacher data (e.g., teacher-made assessments, projects, portfolios) and non-academic data (e.g., attendance, behavior, engagement, etc.).

 Utilizing

-Our curricular planning is informed by both external assessment data and non-academic data and we sometimes discuss with teachers how their data inform their teaching.
+Our curricular planning is informed equally by external assessment data, teacher data, and non-academic data, and we sometimes discuss with teachers how this data informs their teaching.

 Transforming

-Our curricular planning is informed by both external assessment data and non-academic data in collaboration and discussion with teachers.
+Our curricular planning is informed equally by external assessment data, teacher data, and non-academic data in collaboration and discussion with teachers.

 Selected Rating: None